AlexChalk/AlexChalk.github.io/about.md

 ### About Me

-I'm a graduate student, Joubin-Selig Scholar, and Ontario Graduate Scholar in International Affairs at [Carleton](https://carleton.ca/npsia/).
+I'm a graduate student, departmental scholar, Joubin-Selig Scholar, and Ontario Graduate Scholar in International Affairs at [Carleton](https://carleton.ca/npsia/).
 My goal is to work with government on the challenges posed by state-of-the-art neural networks.

 I received analytical training in philosophy at Oxford, and I gained quantitative skills and technical knowledge from five years working as a programmer at tech startups.